 “Whoa there.
 You can have another.”

 Tavera slapped him lightly between the shoulders a few times and he froze, teeth involuntarily clenching, ready to jerk away.
 It had taken almost a year before Nika could touch him without a similar reaction, and even now, he preferred to be the one initiating contact.
 She, at least, didn’t feel like a rubber mallet pounding on his brain, unlike everyone else in the ’verse.
-As obnoxious as Tavera was, he should’ve felt more like a pickaxe.
+As obnoxious as Tavera was, he should’ve felt more like a pickax.
 It was a disturbing revelation when the contact came over like a pleasant caffeine buzz.
 Too much would make him twitch, but the first frisson was actually invigorating.